minrk/nbstencilaproxy/README.md

 - Login by visiting the tokenized URL displayed e.g. `http://localhost:8888/?token=99a7bc13...`

-- Click on the "New > Stencila Session" button on the Jupyter start page, or
+- Click on the "New > Stencila Session" button on the Jupyter start page, opening the `py-jupyter` example, or

 - Open one of the included examples by appending the following parameters to the URL:
   - Python (Jupyter Kernel): `?archive=py-jupyter`